 |

-NEW ZEALAND: Following a Royal Commission that
+Following a Royal Commission that recommended MMP,

-recommended MMP, and a non-preferential plebiscite that included MMP,
+and a non-preferential plebiscite that included MMP,

-quota-preferential PR, and two other options, a 1993 referendum replaced
+quota-preferential PR, and two other options, a 1993 referendum

-most MPs are elected in single-member districts.
-The rest are elected
+as most MPs are elected in single-member districts.

-indirectly from party lists. |
+The rest are elected indirectly from party lists. |

 ||||